sowcow/ogden-german/README.md

 - Type it in german.
 - See if you typed it right.
 - Your score reflects that.
-- There is a limit of time.
+- There is a time limit.
 - The list of words is generated from Ogden's Basic English vocabulary.
 - Translations are stored in a text file: `translations.yml`.
   They are generated with freedict eng-deu dictionary.